vydra/dill-lang/README.md

 dill-lang
 =========

+Why another BDD tool?
+The desire to build Dill arose out of an appreciation of the Cucumber/JBehave approach to driving development from an external DSL as opposed to an internal DSL tools like ScalaTest, Spock and EasyB.

 Dill is a 'tiny' language for Behavior Driven Development.
 It's focus is to capture the intent of the business scenario along with representative data samples, but without bothering the business stakeholder with any specific steps.